 Where is the ferry port in Tarifa?

-The port is located in the city center of Tarifa, just a 5-minute walk from the medina.
+The port is located in the southern part of the city of Tarifa, just a 5-minute walk from the medina.

 How to get to Tarifa port

 The port of Tarifa is near the town and you can easily get to the port by car, taxi or on foot.
-In addition, the ferry company FRS provides passengers with a free shuttle service to the port.
+In addition, the ferry company FRS provides passengers with a free shuttle service that connects the ports of Tarifa and Algeciras, coordinated with the departures of ferries.

 The old fortress of Santa Catalina in Tarifa